 A Scorecard consists of two sections: short-term Activities (leading indicators) and long-term Objectives (results).
 While customizable, we recommend measuring Activities daily and Objectives monthly.

 Each section consists of Metrics, targets, and weights.

 A Scorecard generates two employee super-scores: Activity Score and Objective Score.
-These measure an employee's weighted attainment of metric benchmarks.
+These measure an employee's weighted attainment of metric targets.
 Similar to grade-school, these scores are measured on a 0-100+ scale.

 Example: Account Executive Scorecard

 Every month an Account Executive is held accountable to closing 4 Opportunities and booking $20,000 in Revenue.